plivxo/plilauncher/README.md

 ## Usage

-In your Window Manager of choice, bind a hotkey (myself I use Left-Windows
-  + Left-Ctrl) to launch plilauncher.sh (not .py) when pressed.
+In your Window Manager of choice, bind a hotkey (myself I use Left-Windows + Left-Ctrl) to launch plilauncher.sh (not .py) when pressed.
 That script will then check if the Plilauncher window is already open - if it is, it will be closed, and if not, it will open.
 When you click on a program to launch, the window will close.
+The menu will pop up where the mouse cursor is located.

 ## Installation

-Just but the two files plilauncher.py and plilauncher.sh somewhere in your
+Just copy the two files plilauncher.py and plilauncher.sh somewhere in your
 $PATH, for example /usr/local/bin

+## External dependencies

+* PyGTK
+* xdotool
+There are Ubuntu/Debian packages for these so it's easy to install.

 ## Configuration

 Edit plilauncher.py and modify the array at the beginning of the file, it's self explanatory.

+Since it uses PyGTK (GTK) the menu follows your current GNOME/GTK theme configuration.

 ## License